ct-Open-Source/ct-Smart-Home/README.md

 * run `./start.sh data` to create the necessary folders
 * Use `docker-compose up -d` to start the containers
 * If you do not want to start Zigbee2mqtt, add the name of the Node-RED container to the docker-compose command: `docker-compose up -d nodered`.
 The MQTT container will always be started, because it's a dependency of Node-RED.

+## Troubleshooting

+### I've made an update to the system, but now I get errors about "orphaned containers".
+How do I fix this?

+This happens when there are containers running that haven't been defined in the `docker-compose.yml`.
+The cause for this might be a failed deployment or that a container was added to or removed from the c't-Smart-Home setup.
+You can fix this by running `docker-compose down --remove-orphans`, followed by `./start.sh start`.

+### After the latest update mosquitto won't accept connections.
+What is happening?

+With version 2.x Mosquitto explicitly requires a option to enable anonymous logins.
+While it is highly recommended to require authentication for Mosquitto, it's okay for a beginner setup and for testing to have no authentication.
+To reactivate anonymous logins open the file `./data/mqtt/conf/mosquitto.conf` and add the line `allow_anonymous true`.
+Then run `docker-compose restart mqtt`.

+### Why doesn't c't-Smart-Home provide a complete setup with HTTPS support for the services.
+What's the issue?

+There is no technical issue.
+Using a reverse proxy like [Traefik](https://traefik.io/) works just fine.
+But this will add an additional level of complexity to the system, and might encourage inexperienced users to put the setup on the open internet for convenience.
+This is *absolutely not recommended*.

+An experienced user is able to setup Traefik in a short amount of time and will be able to secure the services in a proper way.

+### I'm trying to use the setup on my NAS, but I can't run the containers

+Sadly most NAS vendors use modified versions of Docker that miss some features.
+You'll possibly have to run the containers manually oder change some options in the `docker-compose.yml`.
+We sadly can't provide support for NAS setups due to the varying featureset of their Docker support.

+### Can I run c't-Smart-Home on a Mac?

+You could try, but we don't support it on a Mac.

 ## Containers and Versions